livioribeiro/selva/docs/extensions/sqlalchemy.md

 ## Configuration options

 Selva offers several options to configure SQLAlchemy.
-If you need more control over the SQLAlchemy services, you can create your own `engine` and `sessionmaker` outside of the DI context.
+If you need more control over the SQLAlchemy services, you can create your own `AsyncEngine` and `async_sessionmaker` outside of the DI context.

 The available options are shown below: